-The Bible clearly asserts that Hell fire destroys the wicked right here on earth “They went up on the breadth of the earth and surrounded the camp of the saints and the beloved city.
+About the location of hell, the Bible clearly asserts that Hell fire destroys the wicked right here on earth.
+“They went up on the breadth of the earth and surrounded the camp of the saints and the beloved city.
 And fire came down from God out of heaven and devoured them” (Revelation 20:9).

 At the close of the 1,000 year (when Jesus comes the third time), the new Jerusalem will descend from heaven to earth with the saints; the wicked will be raised; Satan, loosed from his bonds and will surround the Holy city (Revelation 20:5,7,8).
 Then, fire will suddenly come down from heaven to earth and fall upon the wicked and all will be turned into ashes (Revelation 20:9, 10; 21:8) including the devil and his angels (Matthew 25:41).
 The hell fire that destroys sin and sinners is called the second death.